 Cord Cutting Guides, News, and Reviews

 The NFL's regular season is full of thrilling action, but even those fast-paced games pale in comparison to what comes next: the winner-take-all drama of the NFL playoffs.
-Twelve teams enter the postseason each year, two make it to the Super Bowl, and just one will get to lift the Lombardi Trophy.
+Fourteen teams will enter the expanded 2020 postseason, but only two will make it to the Super Bowl, and just one will get to lift the Lombardi Trophy.
 This is the kind of stuff that sports fans simply can't afford to miss, whether they have cable or not.
-But if you're both an NFL fan and a cord cutter, how can you catch every minute of the 2019-2020 NFL playoffs?
-Don't worry — the answers are below, and you'll have no trouble getting your hands on an NFL playoffs live stream before the next big game kicks off.
+But if you're both an NFL fan and a cord cutter, how can you catch every minute of the 2020-2021 NFL playoffs?
+Don't worry — the answers are below, and you'll have no trouble getting your hands on the NFL playoffs live stream before the next big game kicks off.

 Here are a few of our favorite ways to stream the NFL playoffs: